-I have written a lot about my trip with 20 Peking University students to meet Warren Buffett.
+I have written a lot about my trip with 20 Peking University students to meet Warren Buffett in Omaha.
 A couple of ideas from that meeting have really stuck with me.
 They have been rattling around in my head and have made me question how I am living.
 As they are more personal than business, I am putting them under the heading of “Buffett Life Lessons”.
 And they are are all basically about the people you have in your life.

 Buffett Life Lesson 1: Invest in the right friends.
 They will shape you.